milcs/pc-crash-watchdog/README.md

 ![PC Crash Watchdog - Board.png](img%2FPC%20Crash%20Watchdog%20-%20Board.png)

 ## Instructions
 1. Setup the board connecting it to one of your USB ports.
 Depending on the board (Nano) it might require special drivers.
 For example: CH341SER.zip - Download [details and instructions](https://learn.sparkfun.com/tutorials/how-to-install-ch340-drivers/windows-710).
+The ino sketch can be found in pc-crash-watchdog-arduino folder.

 3. Determine the COM port and update the ```pc-crash-watchdog.ps1```:

 Edit the line: ```$comPort    = 'COM5'    # Set to COM port of the PC WATCHDOG Device``` setting the right port number.

-4. Having the board connected to USB and to your PC reset PIN, run the pc-crash-watchdog.ps1
+4. Having the board connected to USB and to your PC reset PIN, run the ```pc-crash-watchdog.ps1```

 ## Notes:
 Once the board is powered it will start a countdown of 30 mins (about) and will trigger